AY2526S1-F08B-3/tp/docs/DeveloperGuide.md

 8. Should validate 100% of user inputs before any data modification to prevent invalid data entry.
 9. Should remain fully operational after any validation error or failed command without requiring restart.
 10. Should store all data locally in JSON format that is human-readable and transferable across different operating systems.
+11. Should return filtered search results within 1 second for find operations on lists up to 1000 entries.

 ### Glossary